HBir/Reddit-saved-export/README.md

 Stores in `resources/files_done.json` and `resources/files_failed.json` the status of already downloaded posts.

-Will not download already downloaded posts again, modify these files to retry.
+Will not download already attempted posts again, modify these files to retry.

 ## Dependency